welldan97/protocolist/README.md

 ```

 When "create" event will be triggered,  it will automatically create
-Activity with current user set as subject, `:create` as type,
+Activity with current user set as actor, `:create` as type,
 `self` as target and empty data.

 The more convenient usage: